1958 VFL grand final: A "Great Comeback": implications and tactics

-The Collingwood Magpies’ unexpected victory did not end the Melbourne Demons’ long domination of the VFL finals, but it did preserve the Magpies' cherished record of four consecutive premierships.
+The Collingwood Magpies’ unexpected victory did not end the Melbourne Demons’ long domination of the VFL finals (Melbourne won the next two premierships in 1959 and 1960), but it did preserve the Magpies' record of four consecutive premierships.
 It has been remembered, and studied, as a notable case of an underdog team overcoming multiple disadvantages, while ignoring much of the tactical advice it was offered by sports journalists and others.

 The Age described the Magpies’ victory as a "great comeback" which "must go down not only as one of the most important in the illustrious history of their great club, but also as one of the best on record."
 The Collingwood Football Club's website claims that, "while Melbourne was regarded as the near-perfect football team, Collingwood was regarded merely as a modest team of hard-workers".

-A history of the Collingwood football club notes: Regarded by most as an ordinary team fuelled more by old-fashioned 'G and D' than by any innate football talent, embarrassingly thrashed by Melbourne in the 2nd semi final, missing both their skipper Frank Tuck and arguably their most talented player in Bill Twomey, the Magpies entered the 1958 grand final as the longest odds outsiders for years.
+A history of the Collingwood football club notes: Regarded by most as an ordinary team fuelled more by old-fashioned 'G and D' [guts and determination] than by any innate football talent, embarrassingly thrashed by Melbourne in the 2nd semi final, missing both their skipper Frank Tuck and arguably their most talented player in Bill Twomey, the Magpies entered the 1958 grand final as the longest odds outsiders for years.

-The 1958 finals contest between Melbourne and the Magpies in fact commenced a fortnight before the grand final, when the two teams met in the second semi-final.
-The winner would move straight into the grand final.
-The loser would need to win a further "preliminary final" against North Melbourne, (the remaining team in contention) if it was to win its way back into the grand final.